toshiaki-iitaka/tdse/README.md

 (2) Numerical Integration of the time-dependent Schroedinger equation by Leap Frog method.

+See the pdf file in *doc* directory
-REFERENCE："Introduction to Quatum Dynamics" by Toshiaki Iitaka.
+"Introduction to Quatum Dynamics" by Toshiaki Iitaka.
 (Maruzen Publish.
 Co., 1994,Tokyo; Parity Physics Course, Close Up) https://www.amazon.co.jp/dp/4621039717/